DataFire/Integrations/integrations/generated/google_storage/README.md

     * encryptionAlgorithm `string`: The encryption algorithm.
     * keySha256 `string`: SHA256 hash value of the encryption key.
   * etag `string`: HTTP 1.1 Entity tag for the object.
-  * eventBasedHold `boolean`: Defines the Event-Based hold for an object.
-Event-Based hold is a way to retain objects indefinitely until an event occurs, signified by the hold's release.
-After being released, such objects will be subject to bucket-level retention (if any).
+  * eventBasedHold `boolean`: Whether an object is under event-based hold.
+Event-based hold is a way to retain objects until an event occurs, which is signified by the hold's release (i.e. this value is set to false).
+After being released (set to false), such objects will be subject to bucket-level retention (if any).
 One sample use case of this flag is for banks to hold loan documents for at least 3 years after loan is paid in full.
-Here bucket-level retention is 3 years and the event is loan being paid in full.
-In this example these objects will be held intact for any number of years until the event has occurred (hold is released) and then 3 more years after that.
+Here, bucket-level retention is 3 years and the event is the loan being paid in full.
+In this example, these objects will be held intact for any number of years until the event has occurred (event-based hold on the object is released) and then 3 more years after that.
+That means retention duration of the objects begins from the moment event-based hold transitioned from true to false.
   * generation `string`: The content generation of this object.
 Used for object versioning.
   * id `string`: The ID of the object, including the bucket name, object name, and generation number.
   * kind `string`: The kind of item this is.
 For objects, this is always storage#object.